 It’s never too early to begin thinking about teaching your child to be anti-racist.
-A Harvard study has shown that babies as young as nine-months-old are able to recognise the difference between races.
+A Harvard study has shown that babies as young as nine months old are able to recognise the difference between races.
 Further, researchers at Northwestern University found that children as young as four had a “strong and consistent pro-white bias.”
 Not only are young children absorbing the stereotypes they’re shown at an early age, alarmingly they are standardising social status labels and biases exhibited by family members.

-As a parent, you are the role model; how you interact with and refer to people of different races – whether Caucasian, Hispanic, Asian, African American or mixed-race – will demonstrate to your children how they should as well.
+As a parent, you are the role model; how you interact with and refer to people of different races – whether Caucasian, Hispanic, Asian, Black or mixed-race – will demonstrate to your children how they should as well.
 Also, whether you choose to meekly ignore racist comments or stand up firmly but fairly to them also speaks volumes to an observing child.

 A few examples of how you can respond to racism are:

 Please don’t make racist comments in front of me or my children.